xingyaoww/mint-bench/README.md

 We welcome contributions to this repo from the community!

 To add your model to the benchmark, you can start an issue and submit your model outputs `<model_name>.zip` [here](https://uofi.app.box.com/f/07369c26b565487cb976aba921ca080d).
-Please refer to [docs/CONTRIBUTING.md](docs/CONTRIBUTING.md) for more details about contributing models, tools, and data.
+Please take a look at [docs/CONTRIBUTING.md](docs/CONTRIBUTING.md) for more details about contributing models, tools, and data.

 ## :books: Citation